dimitri/pgloader/pgloader.1.md

 	    In:  "20041002152952"
 		Out: "2004-10-02 15:29:52"

+  - *time-with-no-separator*

+    Transform the given time into a format that PostgreSQL will actually
+    process:

+	    In:  "08231560"
+		Out: "08:23:15.60"

   - *tinyint-to-boolean*

     As MySQL lacks a proper boolean type, *tinyint* is often used to implement that.
 This function transforms `0` to `'false'` and anything else to `'true`'.

+  - *bits-to-boolean*

+    As MySQL lacks a proper boolean type, *BIT* is often used to implement that.
+This function transforms 1-bit bit vectors from `0` to `f` and any other value to `t`..

   - *int-to-ip*